 If you wish to be removed from our mailing list, please contact us via e-mail at email@example.com , by phone at 1-888-999-NAMI (6264), or at the address below.

 If you register for an event at our Web site, such as the NAMI National convention, you must first activate a sign-in account.
 Additionally, you must enter credit card information.
 We use this information to register you, to send you a confirmation, and to do any subsequent follow-up about the event.

-You are also added to a mailing list, from which you may receive announcements about future events via postal mail or e-mail.
+You also have the option to “opt-in” to be added to a mailing list, from which you may receive announcements about future events via postal mail or e-mail.
 This is outside of your general opt-in preference for e-mail from NAMI as indicated on your subscriptions page.
-If you wish to be removed from this mailing list, please contact us via e-mail at email@example.com or at the address below.
+If you wish to be removed from this mailing list, please contact us via e-mail at firstname.lastname@example.org or at the address below.

 When using our Legislative Action Center to send letters online, certain information is required such as name, address, etc. In addition to being used to send your letters, this information is logged and used by NAMI to help us understand how often letters are sent and by whom.
 We do not log the body of your letter.

 Based on your use of this system, we may follow up with you via e-mail about other advocacy opportunities, if you are opted-in to receive E-News alerts or general e-mail updates from NAMI.
 You can control this preference on your subscriptions page.